Ltu-Bike-trailer/Mobile-App/README.md

 npm install -g expo-cli
 ```

-Now you should have the fiels needed, make sure u have the eas.json and the app.json file.
+Now you should have the files needed, but make sure you have the eas.json and the app.json file.
 To run the program, open a new terminal and go to the project folder, then run the program with this:
 ```
 npx expo start